System of Care Data Sources

 ;

-GeorgiaConnX offers a robust patient search functionality where providers make queries from within their EHR to quickly access patient health data from hospitals, physician practices, state health systems, and more.
+GeorgiaConnX provides robust patient search functionality that allows providers to query directly from within their electronic health record (EHR) systems to quickly access patient health information from hospitals, physician practices, state health systems, and other participating organizations.

 • Supports care plan exchange and ADT alert notification